 The petition shall include a description of annual goals for all students and for each numerically significant subgroup of students identified pursuant to Education Code 52052, including ethnic subgroups, socioeconomically disadvantaged students, English learners, students with disabilities, foster youth, and homeless students.
 These goals shall be aligned with the state priorities listed in Education Code 52060 that apply to the grade levels served or the nature of the program operated by the charter school.
 The petition also shall describe specific annual actions to achieve those goals.
-The petition may identify additional priorities established by the charter school-for the proposed school, goals aligned with those priorities, and specific annual actions to achieve those goals.
+The petition may identify additional priorities, and specific annual actions to achieve those goals.

-'''

-(cf. 0420.41 - Charter School Oversight)

-(cf. 0460 - Local Control and Accountability Plan)
+(cf. 0420.41 - Charter School Oversight) (cf. 0460 - Local Control and Accountability Plan)

-'''